saidsikira/Overdrive/README.md

 ## thread safety

-All task properties are thread-safe by default, meaning that you can access them from any thread and queue and not worry about locks and synchronizing.
+All task properties are thread-safe by default, meaning that you can access them from any thread or queue and not worry about locks and access synchronization.

 ## inspiration

-Inpiration for the Overdrive came from several WWDC videos:
+Inspiration for the `Overdrive` framework came from several WWDC videos:

 * [Protocol Oriented Programming](https://developer.apple.com/videos/play/wwdc2015/408/)
 * [Advanced NSOperations](https://developer.apple.com/videos/play/wwdc2015/226/)